 In plants, transcriptional silencing via RNA-directed DNA methylation is mediated by 24-nucleotide siRNAs, resulting in cytosine methylation at asymmetric CHH sites.
 However, DNA methylation can be maintained independently of RNA interference (RNAi) by replication-dependent DNA methyltransferases and can lead to transgenerational inheritance.

 Remarkably, this same pathway controls the mode of sexual reproduction in plants, by inhibiting the differentiation of asexual (aposporic) female gametophytes in the ovule.
-Apomixis is sometimes called the "holy grail" of plant breeding, as it allows for clonal production of hybrid seed, and this is an exciting prospect for plant breeders.
+Apomixis allows for clonal production of hybrid seed, and this is an exciting prospect for plant breeders.

 Heterochromatin Reprogramming with Small RNA in Pollen

-In my lab we will investigate the role of small RNA–binding Argonaute proteins in meiosis and in the differentiation of gametophytes from microspores and megaspores.
-We will explore the ability of small RNA to move between cells in the gametophyte and to influence transposon activity and reproductive fate following fertilization.
-We hope to define target genes responsible for these defects.
+We are investigating the role of reprogramming, and of small RNA, in chromosome behavior during meiosis and in the differentiation of gametophytes from microspores and megaspores.
 One possibility is that reprogramming of the VN and reprogramming of the sperm cells are coupled, in that genome reprogramming in sperm cells makes TE movement more likely.
 TE-derived easiRNAs from the VN would then act as a surveillance mechanism, by accumulating in sperm cells and silencing TEs, during the short time window while the epigenome is reorganized.

-This work, as well as our work on transposons and heterochromatin in plants, is funded by grants from the National Institutes of Health.
-Our work on plant genomes is supported by the National Science Foundation and the Department of Energy.
+Our work on heterochromatin in fission yeast and transposon silencing in plants is funded by the National Institutes of Health.
+Our work on plant genomes is supported by the National Science Foundation.